abuiles/ember-101/using-query-params-to-drive-our-application-state.md

 allows us to persist application state in the URL as parameters, generating URLs like `/friends?sortBy=name&sortAscending=true`.

+## Query Parameters

-To use them we need to specify a property called `queryParams` in the controller associated with this route, and then list every property that should persist as query parameter.
+To use query parameters we need to specify a property called `queryParams` in the controller associated with this route, and then list every property that should persist as query parameter.

 In our scenario we'll modify the controller as follows: